Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-\begin{conj} Suppose we oriented each mutation in the direction $(ss)s \to s(ss).$ For any positive braid $\beta$, this orientation descends on the mutation graph of $\beta$.
-With this orientation, the mutation graph has no oriented cycles. $\Box$ \end{conj}
+\begin{conj} Suppose we oriented each mutation in the direction $(ss)s \to s(ss).$ For any positive braid $\beta$, this orientation descends to the mutation graph of $\beta$.
+With this orientation, the mutation graph has no oriented cycles. \end{conj}

 The conjecture is motivated by \cite{BDP}, where a similar statement was proven for the exchange graphs for quivers and cluster algebras; see also \cite{BY}.